rohrbachd/eigensimpy/README.md

 The two figures show the particle velocity at a given time.
 Figure 1 shows the velocity change in the y-direction (vertical), and Figure 2 shows the velocity in the x-direction (horizontal).

+## Features
+The simulation framework supports Perfectly matched layers and heterogenous anisotropic materials.
+Each pixel in the grid can be defined as an emitter or receiver.

 ## Related Works
 There are several other packages in various languages (e.g., MATLAB, C++).
-The work of Eigensimpy was mostly inspired by the work of Bossy and Grimal [1], which led to [Sim Sonic](http://www.simsonic.fr/), a finite difference time domain solver in C combined with a simple MATLAB toolbox.
+The work of Eigensimpy was mostly inspired by the work of Bossy and Grimal[1], which led to [Sim Sonic](http://www.simsonic.fr/), a finite difference time domain solver in C combined with a simple MATLAB toolbox.
 Another inspiration came from [k-Wave](http://www.k-wave.org/), a MATLAB toolbox for simulating time-resolved ultrasound propagation similar to Eigensimpy.
 However, k-Wave is pseudospectral based instead of finite difference time domain.
-The toolbox was developed by Treebz and Cox [2].
+The toolbox was developed by Treeby and Cox[2].

-The theory was established by Virieux [3] in 1986 and is based on a staggered grid solution.
-Some more details can also be found in the [Dissertation by Dr. Daniel Rohrbach](docs/rohrbach.pdf).
+The theory was established by Virieux[3] in 1986 and is based on a staggered grid solution.
+Some of the solvers were directly modeled after that paper and are therefore called with the same name alias (e.g., 'VirieuxDerivViscous2D').

+More details can also be found in the [Dissertation by Dr. Daniel Rohrbach](docs/rohrbach.pdf).

 ## Future Work